qalle2/finmorph/README.md

 Needs `verbconj.py`.
 Can be tested with `test_nounverb.py`.

 ### verbconj.py
-Get the Kotus conjugation(s) (52-78) of a Finnish verb (not a compound).
-Argument: verb in infinitive
+Argument: a Finnish verb (not a compound) in the infinitive.
+Print the Kotus conjugation(s) (52-78).

 Example:
 ```